 - A. Private Storage Space.
-Each Unit Units within the Project developed at densities of 25 units per acre or less shall have at least two hundred (200) cubic feet of enclosed, weather-proofed and lockable storage space for the sole use of the unit owner.
-Units within the Project developed at densities over 25 units per acre shall have at least one hundred (100) cubic feet of private storage space as described above. - Such space shall have a minimum horizontal interior dimension of three and one-half (3-1/2) feet.
-The space, if a reach-in type, shall have an opening of three and one-half (3-1/2) feet by six (6) feet, or if a walk-in type shall have a minimum clear access opening of two and one-half (2-1/2) feet by six and two-thirds (6-2/3) feet. - 1.
-2. Such space may be provided within individual storage lockers, cabinets or closets, but shall not and may be split among two (2) or more locations.
+Units within the Project developed at densities of 25 units per acre or less shall have at least two hundred (200) cubic feet of enclosed, weather-proofed and lockable storage space for the sole use of the unit owner.
+Units within the Project developed at densities over 25 units per acre shall have at least one hundred (100) cubic feet of private storage space as described above. - 1.
+Such space may be provided within individual storage lockers, cabinets or closets, and may be split among two (2) locations.
 Moreover, it is the intention of this standard to require space over and above that normally associated with the day-to-day functioning of the unit, such as guest, linen or clothes closets or food pantries that are customarily within the unit.
 Thus, while providing such private storage space within the limits of the unit is not precluded, it shall be over and above that which would otherwise be provided within the unit. - 2.
-3. If such space is located within a common area within the site, the residential association shall be responsible for the care and maintenance of the exterior surface of the space in order to assure that the surface is maintained in a manner compatible with the architectural treatment of the Project.
+If such space is located within a common area within the site, the residential association shall be responsible for the care and maintenance of the exterior surface of the space in order to assure that the surface is maintained in a manner compatible with the architectural treatment of the Project.
 Regardless of the location, the precise architectural treatment of such space shall be approved by the Planning Department to ensure that such areas are safe, convenient and unobtrusive to the functional and aesthetic qualities of the Project.